-If a Pre-service Teacher is unable to attend professional experience, contact must be made to the school and their university advisor by 7.30am of the day of absence.
+If a Pre-service Teacher is unable to attend professional experience, contact must be made to the school and their university advisor by 8.00am of the day of absence.

 If a Pre-service Teacher is absent for any reason the Absence from Professional Experience E-Form must be completed by the Pre-service Teacher and the Attendance Register noted and signed by the Mentor Teacher.
-The Attendance Register must also reflect if the School requests a change of dates for the Pre -service Teacher, as the negotiated make-up days need to be noted and approved.
+The Attendance Register must also reflect if the school requests a change of dates for the Pre-service Teacher, as the negotiated make-up days need to be noted and approved.
 Part day absences must be made up with a full make-up day.

 Absences of more than three (3) days must be negotiated with the Professional Experience Academic Course Advisor.
-Pre-service teachers may be removed from their professional experience placement for absences greater than three (3) days.
-If you believe that a pre-service teacher is having an excessive amount of absences and this is causing disruption to your class, please contact the University Advisor.
+In negotiation with the course advisor, pre-service teachers may be removed from their professional experience placement for absences greater than three (3) days.
+If you believe that a pre-service teacher is having an excessive number of absences and this is causing disruption to your class, please contact the University Advisor.

-All absences must be up within 7 calendar days of the completion of the practicum, unless negotiated otherwise with the University
+All absences must be up within 7 calendar days of the completion of the practicum, unless negotiated otherwise with the University.